DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 ### --color

-Enables colors on the command line.
+Enables colors in the command line.

 ### --no-color

-Disables colors on the command line.
+Disables colors in the command line.